declansullivan/friendtrip/README.md

 ## FriendTrip Specific Setup

-When first pulling the repo, run the following in the `api` and `console` directories:
+When first pulling the repo, run the following in the `api` and `client` directories:

 ### `npm install`

-To run the web app, run the following in both the `api` and `console` directories:
+To run the web app, run the following in both the `api` and `client` directories:

 ### `npm start`